 Initially, the selection of a roof could be expensive, but in the long run, it pays back and reduces your bill by regulating the temperature of your home during summers.

-Water Heating Systems
+11. Water Heating Systems

 Along with these tricks, the user should take care of the electricity being overused.
 Make sure your lights, HVAC system, or home appliances are turned off while you are away.
 Moreover, energy-efficient home plans have proven to be effective and help the user to save energy.
-It does not only let the user save energy but also helps to decrease the carbon footprint.
+It does not only let the user conserve energy but also helps to decrease the carbon footprint.